How I Teach

 Psychology

 “Science tells us how we learn,” said Agnes Ly, associate professor and director of undergraduate advising in the Department of Psychological and Brain Sciences.
-Ly uses that knowledge to develop multiple strategies to help students find the study methods most effective for them in all their classes.
+Ly uses that idea to develop multiple strategies to help students find the study methods most effective for them in all their classes.

 Agriculture